thiagommedeiros/sptrans-server/README.md

 </p>

 <p align="center">
-This server responds the SPTrans GTFS data to the "sptrans-promise" library.
+This server responds with the SPTrans GTFS data to the [sptrans-promise](https://github.com/thiagommedeiros/sptrans-promise) library.
 It also responds to browser requests because the SPTrans API does not support CORS.
 </p>